ellifteria/ellifteria.xyz/content/posts/24/05/240523-gc-math/index.md

 The key idea is that garbage collection is a function that partitions the memory allocated by the program before garbage collection, $\Sigma^+$, into two mutually exclusive portions.
 One of which, $\Sigma$, becomes the allocated memory accessible to the program after garbage collection and the other, $\Sigma'$, is discarded.
-Furthermore, $\Sigma'$ is defined such that no memory reachable from (1) the current expression being evaluated and its environment, (2) the continuation to which the program returns, and (3) any of the roots of the program's memory is in the discarded portion, $\Sigma'$.
+Furthermore, $\Sigma'$ is defined such that no memory reachable from (1) the current expression being evaluated and its environment and (2) the continuation to which the program returns.

 In other words, garbage collection is defined as a function that discards only memory that is not reachable from the program's current state.